 The thyroid gland is a structure in your neck that produces a hormone called thyroxine, which regulates your body's metabolism.
-This gland can become enlarged (thyroid goitre).
+Sometimes this gland can become overactive.
+This is called thyrotoxicosis and can cause symptoms such as losing weight, sweatiness and eye problems.